Disney Plus guide

 Disney Plus: Star Wars TV shows and films

 You may remember that Disney bought Star Wars back in 2012, meaning it now has the rights to the entire library of movies, as well as the ability to make original programming set in that universe.
 Expect plenty of Star Wars films and TV shows on Disney Plus as a result.
-Every movie from Episodes I-VII will arrive on day one, with later films and spin-offs arriving in 2020.
+Every movie from Episodes 1-8 are now on Disney Plus in the US, with just The Rise of Skywalker and Solo left to be added later in 2020.

-The first episode of The Mandalorian is now live, a show created by Jon Favreau (the director of Iron Man and The Jungle Book).
-It stars a Boba Fett-resembling character continuing the legacy of the bounty hunter, and the trailers sure make it look like full-fat Star Wars.
+The first season of The Mandalorian is now complete, and it's the first live-action Star Wars show, created by Jon Favreau.
+Baby Yoda steals the show, but it's an incredibly entertaining slice of Star Wars regardless.
 This show has a rumored budget of $15 million per episode, and you can certainly tell from the level of effects on display.
+The Mandalorian season 2 is already on the way.

 Disney Plus: The Simpsons and Fox content